maxrudolph1/maxrudolph1.github.io/_pages/about.md

 I was part of an intern [spotlight](https://www.jpl.nasa.gov/edu/news/2020/1/9/intern-turns-head-on-nasas-next-mars-rover/) while working on Mars2020 at the Jet Propulsion Lab.

-## When not sheparding robots...
+## When not herding robots...

 I like to play tennis and bake.
-I'm also a National Parks enthusiast on my journey to visiting all the parks.
+I'm also a National Parks enthusiast.

-### Joshhua Tree National Park
+### Joshua Tree National Park
 ![Joshua Tree NP](/images/joshtree.png)

 ### Olympic National Park